Cosmic Reionization in the JWST Era: Back to AGNs?: Photon Source and Sink Terms

 The quantities $\fescH$ and $\fescHe$ in the above equations are some suitable averages over frequency and source luminosity of the absolute escape fraction of ionizing radiation relative to the dust-corrected observed UV flux.\footnote{Specifically, at a given redshift, we write the H-ionizing photon injection rate as

 and similarly for helium.
-Here, $\phi_{\rm AGN}(L_\nu)$ is the type-1 AGN LF, $e^{-\tau_\nu}$ is the frequency- and luminosity-dependent transmission through the nuclear region and the ISM of the host (averaged over all directions), and $\tau_\nu(L_\nu)$ is the optical depth to photoionization and dust absorption of a purely absorbing screen.}\, Note that we include in the escape parameters also the effect of partially-absorbing material within the gravitational sphere of influence of the central black hole (see Section 3.1).
+Here, $\phi_{\rm AGN}(L_\nu)$ is the type 1 AGN LF, $e^{-\tau_\nu}$ is the frequency- and luminosity-dependent transmission through the nuclear region and the ISM of the host (averaged over all directions), and $\tau_\nu(L_\nu)$ is the optical depth to photoionization and dust absorption of a purely absorbing screen.}\, Note that we include in the escape parameters also the effect of partially absorbing material within the gravitational sphere of influence of the central black hole (see Section 3.1).
 The AGN intrinsic ionizing emissivity can then be written as

-where $\bar f_{\rm host}$ is the population-averaged fractional input of the host galaxy to the rest-frame UV light and we have adopted a single power-law from 1 ryd to the soft X-ray band.
+where $\bar f_{\rm host}$ is the population-averaged fractional input of the host galaxy to the rest-frame UV light, and we have adopted a single power law from 1 ryd to the soft X-ray band.
 In broad-line faint AGNs, the decomposition analysis of \citet{Harikane2023AGN} yields $\bar f_{\rm host}\sim 50\%$.
-For $\bar f_{\rm host}\lta 0.5$, the stellar contribution to the ionizing emissivity can be neglected compared to the AGN non-thermal continuum to a first approximation.
-This is because of the intrinsic Lyman discontinuity in the spectra of massive stars \citep[e.g.,][]{Schaerer1997}, which causes a jump of a factor of three or more at 1 ryd even in the case of young, low-metallicities, dust-free stellar populations that include binary evolution pathways \citep[][see Figure \ref{fig:bpass}]{Eldridge2017}.
+For $\bar f_{\rm host}\lta 0.5$, the stellar contribution to the ionizing emissivity can be neglected compared to the AGN nonthermal continuum to a first approximation.
+This is because of the intrinsic Lyman discontinuity in the spectra of massive stars \citep[e.g.,][]{Schaerer1997}, which causes a jump of a factor of 3 or more at 1 ryd even in the case of young, low-metallicity, dust-free stellar populations that include binary evolution pathways \citep[][see Figure \ref{fig:bpass}]{Eldridge2017}.